-Saint Patrick's College Maynooth, including the National Seminary and the Pontifical University (hereafter "the College") recognises the entitlement of all the members of the College community to work and study in an environment free from inappropriate behaviour.
-Any member of the College community is prohibited from behaving in a manner that is inappropriate to any other member of the College community.
+Saint Patrick's College Maynooth, including the National Seminary and the Pontifical University recognises the entitlement of all the members of the University community to work and study in an environment free from inappropriate behaviour.
+Any member of the Pontifical University community is prohibited from behaving in a manner that is inappropriate to any other member of the Pontifical University community.